 Nelson, T. D. (in preparation).
 The Psychology of Prejudice (3rd Ed.).
 Guilford.

-Nelson, T. D. (in press).
+Nelson, T. D. (2018).
 Classic and contemporary studies in social psychology.
 Sage.

 Nelson, T. D. (Ed.)
 (2018).
 Getting grounded in social psychology.
 Psychology Press.

 Nelson, T. D. (Ed.).
 (2017).
 Ageism: Stereotyping and prejudice against older persons (2nd Ed.).
 MIT Press.

 Nelson, T. D. (2015).
 The Handbook of Prejudice, Stereotyping, and Discrimination (2nd Ed.).
 Psychology Press.

 Nelson, T. D. (2009).
 The Handbook of Prejudice, Stereotyping, and Discrimination.
 Psychology Press.

 Nelson, T. D. (2006).
 The Psychology of Prejudice (2nd ed.), Allyn & Bacon.

 Nelson, T. D. (Ed.)
 (2002).
 Ageism: Stereotypes and prejudice against older persons, MIT Press.